Skip to main content

 Where is my data stored?

-Each part of the stack (js-ceramic, ipfs, postgres) has its own Persistent Volume.
+Each part of the stack (js-ceramic, postgres) has its own Persistent Volume.
 You can view the volumes with the following command:

-kubectl get PersistentVolumeClaim --namespace ceramic
+kubectl get PersistentVolumeClaim --namespace ceramic-one-0-17-0

 This output includes identifiers for the volume on the cloud provider as well as the size and storage class, which defines the properties of the volume.